 - Media agent resources are used for deduplication, which can slow down backups.

-- A low 6:1 dedupe ratio, which uses more storage and bandwidth than alternative solutions.
+- A 6:1 dedupe ratio, which uses more storage and bandwidth than alternative solutions.

-- Slower restores as data is only stored in deduplicated form, which impacts restore performance because it has to be rehydrated for each request.
+- For weekly full backups, slower restores as data is only stored in deduplicated form, which impacts restore performance because it has to be rehydrated for each request.